0xsuk/0xsuk.github.io/content/posts/2022-03-25-build-your-own-markdown-editor-with-react.js-and-codemirror-6.md

 In our case, we want to parse markdown to syntax tree first.
 So we use remark-parse as a parser.
 We parse doc to syntax tree, so that transformers such as remark-gfm can figure out where to approach.

 Second, we want additional functionality to our parser.
-There's a remark plugin to support GFM (autolink literals, footnotes, strikethrough, tables, tasklists), so we use this extension.
+There's a remark plugin called remark-gfm to support GFM (autolink literals, footnotes, strikethrough, tables, tasklists), so we use this extension.

 Third, we want to compile the syntax tree to React component.
 There's a package called rehype-react, which reads rehype syntax tree and compiles it into react component.
 However, rehype-react is only compatible with rehype syntax.
 So we transform remark syntax to rehype syntax using remark-rehype, and we compile rehype syntax to React component.